Home Programming Kubernetes Pods Explained: Why Connecting to a Database Pod Is Hard

 value: "5432"

-The Flat Networking Model That Nobody Warns You About
+The Flat Networking Model and Its Implications

 1. Every pod gets its own IP address, drawn from a cluster-wide CIDR range that does not overlap with the node IPs.